nikodemus/foolang/README.md

    - [ ] Indexing foo[x] as sugar for at:
    - [ ] Indexing assignment foo[x] := 42 as sugar for at:put:

-### Planned: 0.2.0: The Virtual Machine
+### Planned: 0.2.0: The IDE

-_Ok, kind of impressive you're doing all this, but why are you doing this?_

-**Goals**: self-hosted VM, getting to write code in foolang to figure out what works.
+_...a bad SmallTalk with an environment from the 80s?_

+**Goals**: a working Smalltalk-like IDE using Mirrors, actually writing foolang code.

 **Non-goals**: performance, fancy extensions, useful class library.

-Estimated remaining: 140h.

-- [ ] Self-hosted AST -> IR compiler.
-Est 10h
-- [ ] Self-hosted IR -> bytecode compiler.
-Est 10h
-- [ ] Self-hosted IR -> Rust compiler.
-Est 40h. (subsetted for VM & GC implementation)
-- [ ] Self-hosted VM.
-Est. 40h.
-- [ ] Self-hosted GC.
-Est. 40h

-### Planned: 0.3.0: The IDE

-_...so now it's slow SmallTalk with effed up syntax and an environment from the 80s?_

-**Goals**: a working Smalltalk-like IDE using Mirrors, one that I don't mind using.

-**Non-goals**: performance beyond "IDE is usable", fancy extensions, useful class library.

 Estimated remaining: 120h

-- [ ] Wrap a rust server as foolang objects.
+- [ ] Wrap a rust web server as foolang object.
 5h
 - Bare bones class browser widget:
   - [ ] List classes and methods.
 5h
   - [ ] Adding and editing classes.
 5h